 How many types of garter snakes do you know?
 Or, should the first question be, have you heard of garter snakes before?
-If the word garter isn’t familiar to you, here’s a common term, garden.
+If the word garter isn’t familiar, here’s a common term: garden.

-There’s a wide range of these snakes, but in this post, we’ll discuss the main and most common garter snake species.
+There’s a wide range of these snakes, but I’ll discuss the main and most common garter snake species in this post.

 1. Short-headed Garter Snake